-The world can be a scary place — but there’s one proven way to teach your kids to stay positive through it all…
+The world seems to be an increasingly scary place — but there is one simple thing you can do to teach your kids to stay positive through it all…

 Positivity is a recurring theme on my blog — it’s even part of my unofficial slogan!
 So obviously the posts I write are focused on showing the best aspects of our lives.
 Putting our best face forward if you will.